RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 ## Problem Description
 [LeetCode Problem 658:](https://leetcode.com/problems/find-k-closest-elements/) Given a sorted array, two integers k and x, find the k closest elements to x in the array.
 The result should also be sorted in ascending order.
 If there is a tie, the smaller elements are always preferred.

-## Clarification and potential variations
+## Analysis
+* Clarifications
-* Find k elements vs. kth element?
+    - Find k elements vs. k-th element?
-* Sorted vs unsorted?
+    - Sorted vs unsorted?
-* Duplecate elements (target, or any element in the result) handling?
+    - Duplecate elements (target, or any element in the result) handling?
-* return data - sorted or uns0rted? ascending or descending? what about empty?
+    - return data - sorted or unsorted? ascending or descending? what about empty?
+* Go through some examples
+* Solution
+    - Assumptions: `k <= arr.length`
+    - Input/output (signature):
+        - input: array and 2 int scalar
+        - output: Array List (**why not array?**)
+    - Corner cases:
+        - empty array
-* K <=0 and K > array length?
+        - K <=0 or K > array length?
+    - Algorithm
+    - Time/space complexity
+* Coding
+* Test
+    - Test corner cases: zero array, invdalid k, array with 0, 1, and 2 elements
+    - Test general cases

 ## Approaches
 1. For **unsorted** array, sort the element first by absolute difference values to the target (e.g., [using Collection.sort](https://leetcode.com/problems/find-k-closest-elements/solution/)).
 The result is in the first k elements.
 2. For **sorted** array, we can use binary search to speed up the search.
 There are two different ways to achive that:
    * Binary search with two pointers: Use binary search to find two closest elements around the target and move to left or right using two pointers to find k closet elements.
-   * [Binary search of a window @lee215](https://leetcode.com/problems/find-k-closest-elements/discuss/106426/JavaC%2B%2BPython-Binary-Search-O(log(N-K)-%2B-K)): using binary search to find index i such that the window i ~ i+k-1 (ninclusive) constains the k closest elements
+   * [Binary search of a window @lee215](https://leetcode.com/problems/find-k-closest-elements/discuss/106426/JavaC%2B%2BPython-Binary-Search-O(log(N-K)-%2B-K)): using binary search to find index i such that the window i ~ i+k-1 (inclusive) constains the k closest elements

 ### Approcach 1: using `Collection.sort()`
 #### Algorithm